mskf3000/Tutorials-and-Cheat-Sheets/Linux-Unix - SELinux.md

 ***

+And if you need to enable internal network connections, just run this command:

+	setsebool httpd_can_network_connect 1

+Or this variant of the command to make the change permanent:

+	sudo setsebool -P httpd_can_network_connect 1

+***

 *Linux-Unix - SELinux (c) by Jack Szwergold; written on August 7, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*